How can you get from Europe to America by ship? This guide lists different flightless ways to get from Europe to North and South America.

 - It takes almost a month to get from South Korea to Peru on a cargo vessel.
 To reach dry land faster, get off in Mexico or Colombia to save 5-11 days.

-We’ve now gone through multiple ways to get from Europe to America without flying.
+We’ve now gone through multiple ways to get from Europe to America by ferry and other ships.
 I wrote this guide during the global COVID pandemic, which adds its own challenges.
 For example, freighters don’t currently (early 2021) take passengers, but the situation should change in the near future.
 Make sure you check the latest information as you plan your journey.

 I haven’t personally travelled from Europe to America without flying.
 When I did my 2-year trip around the world some years ago, I traveled mostly overland.
 I reached North America on a cargo ship from New Zealand, and that journey turned me into a fan of freighter travel.